-The leak occurred in a small valve that triggers a larger safety valve to open to relieve pressure.
-There are four such safety valves that are used in the case of pressure buildup, to vent steam from the reactor to the “suppression pool,” a donut-shaped reservoir of water at the bottom of the reactor building.
+The leak occurred in a small valve that triggers a larger safety valve to open to relieve pressure, said Rob Williams, a spokesman for Entergy Nuclear, which owns the power station.
+There are four such safety valve systems, which are used in the case of pressure buildup to vent steam from the reactor to the “suppression pool,’’ a doughnut-shaped reservoir of water at the base of the reactor building.

 Williams said the problem was detected by temperature sensors Monday, and the shutdown occurred at 1:30 a.m. yesterday.
 He said he could not speculate about how long it would take to repair the valve and power the plant back up.
 “In past instances such as this,’’ similar repairs have taken about a day, he said.

 An NRC inspector was at the site Monday to monitor the problem and the plant’s shutdown and will be present during repairs and when the plant restarts.

 Neil Sheehan, a spokesman for the federal agency, said controlled shutdowns happen from time to time, and the event at Pilgrim had not triggered the need for closer oversight.
 He said there would need to be more than six such shutdowns within 7,000 hours of plant operation .